farz-1/RootToPlate/README.md

 ```
 - Deployment takes place to Heroku using the pipeline every time a commit on any branch has passed the previous two tests.

-If you would like to replicate this in a CI/CD pipeline tool of your own, the pipeline code can be found in .gitlab-ci.yml which can be found in the base project directory.
+If you would like to replicate this in a CI/CD pipeline tool of your own, the pipeline code can be found in the .gitlab-ci.yml file which can be found in the base project directory.

 ## Instructions to run locally
 ```